gl-cli/glab/docs/source/config/set.md

 Update the configuration by setting a key to a value.
 Use 'glab config set --global' to set a global config.
-Specifying the '--hostname' flag also saves in the global config file.
+Specifying the '--hostname' flag also saves in the global configuration file.

 ```plaintext
 glab config set <key> <value> [flags]